Error-331/code_tests/docs/bible/links.md

 New World Coming - October 1 (Dwell on the joys of the coming kingdom);

 The Blessing of Bread - October 2 (Matthew 4:4);

+Escape the Corruption - October 3 (Full payment for the sin one will see only on the other side of the grave);